-In verse 12, he learns the "ten horns" are also "ten kings" and are, therefore, ten kingdoms, or nations, that would come after the 7th king-kingdom!
+In verse 12, he learns the "ten horns" are also "ten kings" and are, therefore, ten kingdoms, or nations, that would arise from the 6th king-kingdom!
 The very same explanation is given even more clearly in Daniel 7:15-27.

 Having arrived at this understanding, should anyone suggest to him that the "seven heads" are the seven hills of Rome, seven Roman emperors, or seven forms of Roman government, he can clarify that they are, in reality, seven kings-kingdoms that come into power consecutively and not contemporaneously.

 Awesome!
 It does not take a DD (Doctor of Divinity) or PhD to identify the "seven heads" of the First Beast of Revelation.
 Just attentive reading of the relevant texts and a general knowledge of world history.